-Cold kills 16 stuck in cars in heavy snow at Pakistan resort
+Cold kills 22 stuck in cars in heavy snow at Pakistan resort

 Umar Maqbool, a local administrator, said the heavy snowfall hampered rescue efforts during the night and even heavy equipment brought in to clear the snow got stuck initially.

-Officials gave no further details about those who died in their stuck vehicles but said they were working on both recovery and rescue operations.
-He said food and blankets were distributed to the stuck tourists.
+Officials gave no further details about those who died in their snowed-in vehicles but said they were working on both recovery and rescue operations.
+Maqbool said food and blankets were distributed to the stuck tourists during the night.

+Most streets leading to the area’s resorts were largely cleared of snow later Saturday but some work was still being done, Maqbool said.
+Military troops and machines were working to clear all the streets and the military established relief camps at army run schools that provided shelter and food.